fivetran/dbt_klaviyo_source/README.md

         +schema: my_new_schema_name # leave blank for just the target_schema
 ```

+> Note that if your profile does not have permissions to create schemas in your warehouse, you can set the `+schema` to blank.
+The package will then write all tables to your pre-existing target schema.

 ## Contributions

 Don't see a model or specific metric you would have liked to be included?
 Notice any bugs when installing